 Repeat Signage uses the Windows Media Player technology that is built into Windows to play video using the video control and audio files using the audio control.
 We recommend converting .mov and .mp4 files to .wmv (Windows Media Video) files using the free Free make video converter software.

 The new Flash video control gives a good alternative to the Video control and you can convert your videos to Flash free of charge using software such as Free Studio.
-On playing videos across multiple screens, then the Flash video control is recommended.
+When playing videos across multiple screens, then the Flash video control is recommended.

 The Flash video control also allows scheduling of video playlists on a hourly, daily or weekly basis.